 Propose detailed measures to remove and control the introduction or spread of weeds and feral or pest animals.
 This should include a risk assessment of high biosecurity risk species and their sites, and the development of threat mitigation plans for them, such as clean down and inspections at high risk sites.
 The biosecurity management strategies will include mitigation measures relevant to protecting any potentially affected primary production areas.
 When determining control strategies, reference will be made to the latest Biosecurity Queensland's Annual Pest Distribution Survey data, published biosecurity management strategies, local government pest management plans and any applicable model local laws dealing with locally declared pest plants and animals.
+Develop management strategies to ensure no new marine pests are introduced as a result of the project's activities.
 Include all management measures for pest plants and animals in a biosecurity management plan, which will form part of the project's draft EM plan.

 Propose measures for the progressive rehabilitation of disturbed areas, including rehabilitation success criteria that would be used to measure the progress.
 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.
 Proposals for the rehabilitation of disturbed areas will incorporate, where appropriate, provision of nest hollows and ground litter.
+Where the rehabilitation outcome includes native vegetation, local indigenous species should be sourced from a local seed bank.